EAGLE1309/era-utilities/README.md

 Era Utilities is an ongoing project, and is still under development at the moment.
 Although on the master branch, _everything should_ work!

+### Want to contribute to this project?
+Go ahead and read [CONTRIBUTING.md](https://github.com/EAGLE1309/era-utilities/blob/master/CONTRIBUTING.md) for more info!
 ---